-- 14. A waiver will not be granted if it would undermine our public interest purpose as set out above. - 15.
-If the applicant's circumstances are common to others in the market, it is unlikely that a waiver will be appropriate unless it is evident that the underlying provision itself needs review in accordance with developing our policy in this area. - 16.
-Further, we will not grant a waiver if there is another way for the applicant to achieve their objective and which is reasonable to pursue or if we are unable grant a waiver as the requirement in one imposed by statute.
+A waiver will not be granted if it would undermine our public interest purpose as set out above.

+If the applicant's circumstances are common to others in the market, it is unlikely that a waiver will be appropriate unless it is evident that the underlying provision itself needs review in accordance with developing our policy in this area.

+Further, we will not grant a waiver if there is another way for the applicant to achieve their objective and which is reasonable to pursue.